zkotti/fun-in-lockdown/guide.md

 #### Piano

 While there is no doubt that having a good traditional teacher can be helpful, the fact is you can teach yourself how to play piano/keyboard very effectively by attending online piano lessons or watching online guides.
-You can check out [MangoldProject's Piano Lessons for Beginners](https://www.youtube.com/watch?v=827jmswqnEA&list=PLP9cbwDiLzdL6IS4-rmzR42ghq3T56XnK), which is a helpful step by step guide for leaning to play on a keyboard.
+You can check out [MangoldProject's Piano Lessons for Beginners](https://www.youtube.com/watch?v=827jmswqnEA&list=PLP9cbwDiLzdL6IS4-rmzR42ghq3T56XnK), which is a helpful step by step guide for learning to play on a keyboard.

 ### Writing/Composing Music